Scala (SBT) Publishing to Github Packages

 distribution: 'temurin'

-- name: Publish Über Jar to Github Packages
+- name: Publish Über Jar to GitHub Packages

-run: sbt publishAssembyToGithubPackages
+run: sbt publishAssembyToGitHubPackages

-And now we have working Github Package publishing of an über jar by adding only 2 files to our project.
+And now we have working GitHub Package publishing of an über jar by adding only 2 files to our project.

 Downloading using wget

-A separate article Downloading from Github Packages Using HTTP and Maven has instructions on how to browse and download artifacts from Github Packages using HTTP and Maven.
+A separate article Downloading from GitHub Packages Using HTTP and Maven has instructions on how to browse and download artifacts from GitHub Packages using HTTP and Maven.

 Publishing non-Über Jars